 - Man’s ability to perform or function deteriorates if these needs are not met.
 For example, if the bedside railing is not secure, the patient may feel stressed out, affecting his ability to have a sound sleep.

 - Physiological needs may also be compromised if a person doesn’t feel safe and secure because it makes him chronically stressed.
 Stress manifests an increase in blood pressure and pulse rate.

 - If blood pressure reaching 180/120 is measured and is left untreated, life expectancy is decreased, and the chance for PVD or pulmonary vascular disease increases.
 This means an 80% chance of dying sooner than expected to make the average rate for survival to just 10 months.

 - Not immediate, but if not met, it may affect the fulfillment of physiologic needs.

-- Example: access to clean air – If you are admitted to the hospital, and you get viral infection within the premises, this is a perceived deficiency affecting safety and security.
+- Example: access to clean air – If you are admitted to the hospital, and you get a viral infection within the premises, this is a perceived deficiency affecting safety and security.
 But as the air gets contaminated, the physiological need for it becomes deficient and overlays the need for security and safety needs.

 - The need to have access to medical care, emergency personnel, police, and a fire station all fall under here too

-- In terms of bedside care, safety and security needs include freedom from nosocomial or hospital-acquired infection, absence of faulty medical equipment, malpractice, and inappropriate diagnostic procedures.
+- In terms of bedside care, safety, and security needs include freedom from nosocomial or hospital-acquired infection, absence of faulty medical equipment, malpractice, and inappropriate diagnostic procedures.

 - Some hospital policies and operational guidelines are based on looking after a client’s safety and security needs, such as preparing an occupied bed, moving patients, and access to a crash cart.